moorepants/learn-multibody-dynamics/loads.rst

 If two points, a point and a surface, or two surfaces collide the impact behavior depends on the material properties, mass, and kinematics of the colliding bodies.
 There are two general approaches to modeling collision.
-The first is the Newtonion method in which you consider the momentum change, impulse, before and after collision.
+The first is the Newtonian method in which you consider the momentum change, impulse, before and after collision.
 For a particle impacting a surface, this takes the basic form: